Skip to content

 Flow Type Object Action ParamName ParamType ParamValue H I J K

-The usage of this columns is up to you.
-You may use them just for information or make them 'live' by assigning custom actions as will be described in the next section.
+The usage of these columns is up to you.
+You can use them for informational purposes or make them 'live' by assigning custom actions, as described in the next section.

 Custom Column Actions

-RVL is flexible and one may use more columns to implement custom script logic.
+RVL is flexible, and you can use more columns to implement custom script logic.

-The script occupies first 7 columns of the spreadsheet (A, B, C, D, E, F, G).
+The script occupies the first seven columns of the spreadsheet (A, B, C, D, E, F, and G).

-By default the script also displays the column H. It may also display as many additional columns as needed (see previous section).
-It may have some value but has no side effects, i.e.:
+By default, the script also displays column H. It can also display as many additional columns as needed (see the previous section).
+These columns can hold values but have no side effects by default.
+For example, they can be used to:

-You may have one or more custom columns defined in the script to achieve necessary goals.
-This will require you to override OnRVLScriptStep function as described below.
+You can have one or more custom columns defined in the script to achieve specific goals.
+This will require you to override the OnRVLScriptStep function as described below.

 OnRVLScriptStep